freenas/freenas-docs/userguide/tn_initial.rst

 management port, input the configured IP address into a web browser from a computer that is either within the same network or which is directly wired to the array.
-As seen in :numref:`Figure %s: Connecting to the IPMI Graphical Interface <appliance40>`, a login prompt will appear.
+As seen in :numref:`Figure %s <appliance40>`, a login prompt will appear.

 .. _appliance40:

 .. figure:: images/tn_IPMIlogin.png

+   Connecting to the IPMI Graphical Interface

 Login using the default "Username" of *admin* and the default "Password" of *password*.